jiachenguoNU/FE-SCA_manual_1/_sources/Materials.md

 # Materials
-The section illustrates how to define a material in FE-SCA simulation.
+**The section illustrates how to define a material in FE-SCA simulation**.
 There are 2 options for the FE-SCA.
 One is the 2-phase simulation that models fiber and matrix.
 The other one is 3-phase simulation that also considers voids.

 The material parameters for fiber and matrix can be either defined in the `Abaqus-CAE user interface` or in the `inp` file.
 We recommend to define the parameters in the `inp` file.